Billotais/bilat.xyz/vita.md

 Your browser does not support the audio element.
 </audio>

 As you can hear, the degradation in the first file is clear.
-It sound like it was recorded in a box, and it is actually due to the loss of high freqencies following the down-sampling of the file.
+It sounds like it was recorded in a box, and it is due to the loss of high freqencies following the down-sampling of the file.